🇸🇹 São Tomé and Príncipe · Travel Health

 • insect repellent

-• : Tenho dor de estômago
+• I have a stomachache: Tenho dor de estômago

-• : Preciso de medicamento para alergia
+• I need allergy medicine: Preciso de medicamento para alergia

-• : Preciso de ver um médico
+• I need to see a doctor: Preciso de ver um médico

-• Farmácia Central — Look for 'Farmácia' signage.
-São Tomé city center
+• Farmácia Central — Look for 'Farmácia' signage (São Tomé city center)

 • paracetamol/acetaminophenParacetamol / Ben-U-Ron